jakobkhansen/CCDetect-lsp/README.md

 git clone https://github.com/jakobkhansen/CCDetect-lsp.git
 cd CCDetect-lsp

-# Builds, starts and connects to a Docker container where CCDetect-LSP and a pre-configured Neovim is available
+# Builds, starts and connects to a Docker container where CCDetect-LSP and a
+# pre-configured Neovim is available
 ./demo

-# Or run this which launches the same container, but automatically starts Neovim in a project, just to test it out.
+# Or run this which launches the same container, but also automatically starts Neovim in a
+# project at the location of a known clone.

 ./demoworldwind
 ```